Reclaimed parquet wood block:

 Oak is however becoming increasingly popular once more.
 Consequently Oak is harder to source as a reclaimed parquet and always sells well.
 We generally have a waiting list for oak, but always contact us to find out what is coming in.

-When we have some in stock you can buy Oak here.
+When we have stock available, you can buy Oak here.